kin-labs/kin-developer-docs-old/docs/non-developers/index.md

 ---
 title: Non-Developers
-layout: layout-default
+layout: layout-index
 eleventyNavigation:
   key: Non-Developers
   order: 39
 ---

-# Not A Developer?
+# Non Developers

 Got a great idea for using Kin in an Application?
 Not a Coder?
 No Problem!